 It’s essential to find someone with expertise in your emphasis and experience dealing with the challenges often faced in your field and position—not a generic business coach with a breadth of knowledge but no real wisdom in the marketing agency world.

 Make sure they’ve gained wisdom from working in and with other firms and digital marketing agencies at the stage of maturity or growth you’re currently in.

 Additionally, you want to find a business growth coach that you click with, especially if you intend for it to be a long-term partnership.
 You will be leaning on this professional for feedback, guidance and direction.
 And they will put you in the hot seat and require change from you.
 The core values of your coach should resonate with your own core values.

 Methodologically speaking, ensure you understand a coach’s framework, otherwise it will be difficult to establish a meaningful relationship that leads to valuable benefits for your agency.

 Finding Momentum for Your Marketing Agency

 If you’re feeling stuck or and like you need an outside perspective of your situation, engaging a business coach may be your best next step.
 Get a professional to problem solve with you, motivate you, offer constructive advice, and mentor you to become the kind of leader you desire to be.

-Through Momentum Marketing, Danielle offers coaching for marketing agencies, including inbound marketing agencies, website and app development shops, social media marketing companies, market research firms, graphic design firms, PR and advertising firms, and basically any other agency that offers services to clients that fall under the “marketing” bucket.
+I offer marketing systems consulting and growth coaching for marketing agencies, including inbound marketing agencies, website and app development shops, social media marketing companies, market research firms, graphic design firms, PR and advertising firms, and basically any other agency that offers services to clients that fall under the “marketing” bucket.